oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/label-your-images/label-your-images.md

     ![Switch views for dataset](./images/review-dataset-switch-views.png " ")

-9. Step 9: Open Data Labeling tool and set labels manually
+9. Step 9: Use data labeling tool and set labels manually

     You can click on the first image and **Data Labeling** tool will open.
 Since the first image is from *PNEUMONIA* folder, you should label it as *PNEUMONIA*.